moond0wner/moond0wner/README.md

 - :seedling:I'm a Python developer from Russia.

-- :telescope: I'm developing telegram bots, telegram web app, and learning how to develop API.
+- :telescope: I'm developing telegram bots and learning how to develop API.

 - :zap: In my free time, I solve problems on CodeWars and Stepik.